Sc.B. Brown University

 Postdoctoral, Washington University in St. Louis

-Fostering connections between theory and practice in laboratory, encouraging chemistry conceptual learning for elementary teachers, professional development of pre-service secondary science teachers.
+Fostering connections between theory and practice in laboratory, encouraging pedagogical growth in Learning Assistants, professional development of pre-service secondary science teachers.

 Van Duzor, A. G. (2012).
 Evidence that teacher interactions with pedagogical contexts facilitate chemistry-content learning in K-8 professional development.
 Journal of Science Teacher Education, 23(5), 481-502.